Turn Your House into Your Dream Home: A Guide to Home Remodeling

 Congratulations!
 Your remodeled home looks amazing.
 But your work isn’t done yet.

-A few last steps will make sure that your home is ready for occupancy and that you’ve settled all your obligations.
+A few last steps will ensure that your home is ready for occupancy and that you’ve settled all your obligations.

 Step 1: Clean Thoroughly